What’s in your wardrobe?

 - What fabric is this item made from and can it be recycled?

-- When I feel the impulse to buy something, I wait 30 days to see if I still want it.
-Instagram makes EVERYTHING look good and half the time, I totally forget.
+- If you feel the impulse to buy something, wait 30 days to see if you still want it.
+Instagram makes EVERYTHING look good and half the time, you will totally forget.

 Be aware of “greenwashing”